brokenricefilms/dotfiles/README.md

 ### In the future

 - Become Rust fanboy using [helix](./helix/), alacritty, [zellij](./zellij).
-I consider between nushell, ion shell, nushell background is nu language, icon shell i never play with that.
+I consider between nushell, ion shell, nushell background is nu language, icon shell i didn't play with that.
 Meanwhile [Fish](./fish) somehome like nushell using rust for programming shell.
 Rightnow i kinda enjoy using [Fish](./fish/)
 - I don't know how to print "hi mom" in Rust btw